 However, the incidence of transmission from sexual activity is lower than that of sharing needles, according to the American College of Obstetricians and Gynecologists (ACOG).

 One of the main differences between transmission in males and females is that females can transmit the hepatitis C virus to a baby during childbirth.

-According to ACOG, about 4 percent of women with hepatitis C pass it on during childbirth.
-The likelihood of this increases if the woman also has HIV or has high levels of the hepatitis C virus in the blood.
+According to ACOG, about 4% of women with hepatitis C pass it on during childbirth.
+The likelihood of this increases if the woman also has HIV or has high levels of the hepatitis C virus in their blood.